TinyCthulu/tinycthulu.github.io/_posts/2020-04-18-a-procedural-procedural-pt-I.markdown

  There are *already* hundreds of procedural detective games.
 Some are good and some are bad, but most share a problem that is, more or less, unique to the detective game genre.
 In order to break down a 'Procedural Procedural', we will have to address not only the broader features of the *mystery genre*, but also the more specific *detective game* related problems.
 The first of which being that, primarily narrative driven experiences, particularly detective games, tend to suffer from their own *"game-ness"*.

-It's nobody's fault that video games want to be games.
-It does mean, however, that there is something about games that can detract from the narrative experience as a whole.
-I would argue that most detective games fail as mysteries due to their greater focus on mechanics over narrative.
-At the same time, I would *also* argue that most good mysteries fail as games because their strong reliance on narrative diminishes the opportunity to make meaningful choices.
+It's nobody's fault that games want to be games, but there is something to say about the inverse relationship between mechanics and narrative.
+Player agency is all about the opportunity to make meaningful choices, and unfortunately a strong reliance on narrative structure diminishes the opportunity for meaningful choices.

-And therein lies the rub.
+Therein lies the rub.

 # **To Be Continued...**